The Latest: 115 reported dead after attack on Malian village

 Witnesses in a central Malian village say at least 40 people have been slain and dozens wounded after an attack blamed on an ethnic militia.

-Sekou Allaye Bolly told The Associated Press that the Dogon fighters had descended upon the Peulh village of Egossogou just after 5 a.m.
+Sekou Allaye Bolly told The Associated Press that the Dogon fighters had descended upon the Peulh village of Ogossagou just after 5 a.m.
 Saturday.

 The dead included the village chief and his grandchildren.

-Note: This story has been corrected to show the village name is spelled Ogossagou instead of Egossagou, per Peulh association in the area.